-A minor allows you to explore subjects outside the boundaries of your own study programme.
+A minor allows you to explore subjects beyond the boundaries of your own study programme.
 It can offer new knowledge, insight and skills, perhaps from a completely different field of study.
 You can also use your minor as a way of preparing for a future Master’s programme.

 You can follow a minor after you have obtained your first-year (propaedeutic) diploma.
-The best time to do a minor is the third year of your Bachelor’s programme.
+The best time to do a minor is in the third year of your Bachelor’s programme.
 It is important that you complete your minor within one year, as the range of minors on offer changes every year.

-Leiden University offers around 55 minors:
+Leiden University offers around 50 minors:

 Taking a minor in Delft or Rotterdam

-Leiden University, Delft University of Technology and the Erasmus University Rotterdam collaborate closely on a range of educational matters, including minors.
-In the month of May, special priority arrangement have been agreed for the placement of students from all three universities on each other’s minors.
+Leiden University, Delft University of Technology and Erasmus University Rotterdam collaborate closely on a range of educational matters, including minors.
+As a Leiden student, you are given priority when applying for a minor in Delft or Rotterdam before 31 May.
 Just like a period of study abroad, following a minor elsewhere can enrich your studies, your student life and your CV.

 - For some minors there are additional admission requirements, which can be found in the minor information in the e-prospectus.

-Places on minors are limited, therefore admission is not guaranteed.
-Make sure to apply on time!
+Places on minors are limited, so admission is not guaranteed.

 The minors of the Faculty of Science: